badBounty/directInjectorPOC/README.md

 ```
 Inject("explorer", osV, OPENSEC);
 ```
-to inject the shellcode into explorer.exe using the NtMapViewOfSection method.
+to inject the shellcode into explorer.exe using the OPENSEC method.

 The shellcode must be in base64 and assigned to the "s" variable on line 91
 ```